DCully/carputiem/README.md

 an open source program by Gary Briggs available at https://icculus.org/obdgpslogger/.

-I realize that others have done different versions of this before me.
-That's ok.
-This is my car computer.
-There are many like it, but this one is mine...

 TO DO:

 Short Term:

-- IOHandler: implement update(), threaded scrolling, and new page printing
+- IOHandler: implement update()

 - Controller: make the factory to build ScreenData objects

-- ObdSerial: convert multithreading/timer functions/etc. to C++11
+- Write tests.
+Lots of tests.

 Longer Term:

 - add derived PID capabilities (separate class from obdserial?)

-- implement SQLite database to remember cars and accompanying user settings by VIN
+- implement SQLite database to remember cars and other user settings by VIN

 - add DTCs interpretation functionality

+- more screen pages, with different functionalities (like Mp3 playing)